 The album reached #5 on the Billboard 200 and remained there a record 157 weeks, the most of any album released in the 2000s decade.
 In 2007-8, Taylor released four more singles including ‘Our Song’, which made her the youngest person to independently write and sing a Billboard #1 song.

 Even though Taylor catered to the country audience, some of her songs could qualify as pop singles.
 As a businesswoman, Taylor understood how pop culture was growing and would be her piggyback ride to a worldwide reach.

 Eventually, she began her journey into the pop music genre.
 This transformation is clearly visible in her albums Red and1989.
-The latter of which won Album of the Year at the 58th Grammy Awards in 2016, making her the first female lead singer to win two Album of the Year Grammys (her country album, Fearless, won Album of the Year at the 2010 Grammys).
+1989 won Album of the Year at the 58th Grammy Awards in 2016, making her the first female lead singer to win two Album of the Year Grammys (her country album, Fearless, won Album of the Year at the 2010 Grammys).